kyang5/coursedescriptions/source/bsmsprograms.rst

 #.
 All students need to take :doc:`comp271`
      as part of their undergraduate major.
 #.
-Students pursing an MS in Software Engineering or Computer Science
+Students pursuing an MS in Software Engineering or Computer Science
      must take :doc:`comp313` by their senior year.
 #.
 Students may take at most 6 credits total of internship at the
      undergraduate and graduate level, :doc:`comp391` plus :doc:`comp499`.